 2.2 Fields of study and areas of concentration

-Four fields of study with corresponding areas of concentration are available for Th.M. students in the TST.
+Four fields of study with corresponding areas of concentration are available for M.A. students in TST.

 The following two areas of concentration are administered by the Biblical department within the field of biblical sources.